 Visit the Jeju Folk Village and travel back in time to explore Korea’s cultural heritage.

-- Admission: 11 000 KRW ($10)
+• Admission: 11 000 KRW ($10)

-- Location: Pyoseon
+• Location: Pyoseon

-How to get to Jeju Folk Village from Seogwipo
+Entrance to the Jeju Folk Village

 Take a walk along Pyoseon Beach

-Jeju Folk Village is situated alongside the coast.
-After your visit, head towards the seaside, grab a cup of coffee or ice cream and take a stroll along the beach before heading back to Seogwipo.
+After your visit, head towards the seaside, grab a cup of coffee or ice cream, and take a stroll along the beach before heading back to Seogwipo.

 Eat Jeju Black Pork at Tam Gung Restaurant

-Today’s the day you get to treat yourself to the famous Jeju Black Pork, a must-do on any Jeju itinerary!
+Today’s the day you get to treat yourself to the famous Jeju Black Pork, a must-do on any Jeju Island itinerary!

 Explore the Jeju Olle Trails